Using precision coefficients on recurrence times and integrated currents to lower bound the average dissipation rate: Introduction

-In this context, we further elaborate on a recently introduced explicit formula for the precision coefficient of an extensive current at time $t$ \cite{cvexact}.
-Employing a decomposition of the moments of the recurrence times in terms of the moments of inter-transition times between visible transitions, we obtain an exact expression of $\lim_{t\to\infty} t\, \mathcal{P}[\mathcal{N}_t]$ in terms of an effective affinity $\mathcal{A}$ and of the precisions $\mathcal{P}[\tau_{\alpha\to\beta}]$, $\mathcal{P}[\tau_{\beta\to\alpha}]$ of the recurrence times of forward and backward transitions respectively.
-The affinity $\mathcal{A}$ is the same that is obtained from the statistics of the sequences of observable transitions \cite{PhysRevX.12.041026,singlecurrentFR}.
-Exploiting this fact, we provide a lower bound on the steady-state entropy production rate directly in terms of $\lim_{t\to\infty} t\, \mathcal{P}[\mathcal{N}_t]$, $\mathcal{P}[\tau_{\alpha\to\beta}]$ and $\mathcal{P}[\tau_{\beta\to\alpha}]$.
-This formulation links dissipation to experimentally accessible fluctuations of currents and recurrence times.
-The bound holds for any irreducible continuous-time Markov jump process and thus constrains the performance of nanoscale systems – for example, it sets a minimal entropy production required for a given precision in molecular motors or biochemical sensing networks \cite{liu2025dynamical}.
+where $\sigma^\ell$ is a contribution that arises solely from the visible (observed) transitions on the monitored $\alpha\leftrightarrow\beta$, while $\sigma^\tau$ is a contribution that can be related to the hidden (not observed) part of the network.
+Then, $\sigma^\ell$ can be written as $\sigma^\ell = J \mathcal{A}$, where $J = \langle \mathcal{N}_t \rangle/t$ is the steady-state average probability current and $\mathcal{A}$ is an effective affinity.
+As shown in what follows, we provide an exact expression of $\sigma^\ell$ by further elaborating on a recently introduced explicit formula for the precision coefficient of an extensive current in a time window of duration $t$ \cite{cvexact}.
+By employing a decomposition of the moments of the recurrence times (i.e. the times between repeated occurrences of a given directed transition, possibly separated by an arbitrary number of opposite events) in terms of the moments of inter-transition times between visible transitions, we obtain an exact expression of $\lim_{t\to\infty} t\, \mathcal{P}[\mathcal{N}_t]$ in terms of $\mathcal{A}$ (and hence of $\sigma^\ell$) and of the precisions $\mathcal{P}[\tau_{\alpha\to\beta}]$, $\mathcal{P}[\tau_{\beta\to\alpha}]$ of the recurrence times of forward and backward transitions respectively.
+Exploiting this fact, and using the bound Eq.\,\eqref{eq:known-eq}, we provide a lower bound on the steady-state entropy production rate directly in terms of $\lim_{t\to\infty} t\, \mathcal{P}[\mathcal{N}_t]$, $\mathcal{P}[\tau_{\alpha\to\beta}]$ and $\mathcal{P}[\tau_{\beta\to\alpha}]$.
+This formulation, valid for any irreducible continuous-time Markov jump process, constrains the achievable trade-off between dissipation and experimentally accessible precisions, both of which represent key performance metrics of nanoscale systems, such as molecular motors or biochemical sensing networks \cite{liu2025dynamical}.